KoenomatachiSan/handle-string-studing-javascript/Readme.md

-# Java Script - Review Zero To Expert - Text Formatting
+# Java Script - Review Zero To Expert - Handle String

 Because a personal reasons, i will review and study JavaScript again!